Bevy Tutorial: Pong

 An Entity

-is really just an ID.
+is really an ID.
 Kind of like a pointer we can use to find the components that are associated to it.
+Bevy is storing all our components in big arrays of the same type, and this entity is the index in each array that makes up that entity's data.

 An astute reader might have noticed we never actually called our system ourselves, yet we still provided it an argument of Commands